 The $44 Million Dollar Mistake

 All of the bills above were technically correct, but some of the scariest hospital costs arise from a simple billing error.
 A New York man went to the ER for pneumonia and happily recovered—until he received a bill claiming he owed the hospital $44 million dollars.
 The error was settled and he ended up spending only $300.
-Still, he would’ve spent nothing after receiving compensation from a hospital indemnity plan.
+Still, he would’ve spent nothing after receiving compensation from a Travel Club with Hospital Indemnity Benefits plan.

 $14,000 for a Few Stitches

-Finally, it pays to request an itemized bill and pay attention to the charges even when you have both health and hospital indemnity insurance.
+Finally, it pays to request an itemized bill and pay attention to the charges even when you have both health and Travel Club with Hospital Indemnity Benefits insurance.
 A man was billed for $14,000 after a doctor put a few stitches on his cut finger.
 The bill claimed he received tendon repair, a procedure his doctor specifically said was not necessary, and a skin graft.
 Even after negotiations, his insurance paid for procedures he claimed were never done.